Sumit-Nayek/ML_Lab/README.md

 ## Project Overview

 Welcome to **ML Lab** a hands on collection of machine learning experiments, implementations, and explorations designed to help learners understand core ML concepts through code.
-This repository contains practical examples, Jupyter notebooks, and scripts that demonstrate how various ML algorithms work on real datasets.
+This repository contains practical examples, Jupyter notebooks, and scripts that demonstrate how various.ML algorithms work on real datasets.
 Whether you’re a beginner in machine learning or an enthusiast looking to strengthen your foundation, this repo is built to support your learning journey.